Here are the most common reasons for not qualifying for an advance:

 - You have NSF fees in your account.

-- If you have any NSF fees in your account in the last 30 days, you will not qualify for an advance until you have 30 days in the past clear of any NSF fees.
+- If you have more than 1 NSF fee in your account in the last 30 days, you will not qualify for an advance until you have less than 2 NSF fees in your account over the last 30 days.

 - You've reached your max for this pay period.
 Check back after your outstanding advances are paid back.